6 Things You Should Never Do If You Encounter A Bear

 The worst thing you could do is start screaming and turn to run away.
 Don’t even think about climbing a tree.
 It’s important to stay calm, stand your ground, and slowly back away in a non-threatening manner.
 Speak softly to the bear, but don’t make any eye contact and don’t kneel down.

-2. Do not get any closer to the bear.
+2. Do not get any closer.

 Not everyone understands that bears are dangerous and can be unpredictable.
 It’s important to stay away from a bear as far as you can and do not attempt to get any closer.